TechyShishy/rowguide/packages/rowguide/projects/rowguide/REORGANIZATION_PLAN.md

 ## Next Steps

-Ready to proceed with Phase 2: Moving models and interfaces to the core module.
+Ready to proceed with Phase 3: Reorganizing services by domain.